neosoultech/bioimpedance_msp430_test/README.md

 5. MCU reads STATUS
 6. FIFO is drained
 7. Data is parsed into signed values

-8. (Future Rev 2 behavior will use an external BioZ mux to measure the target electrode set and baseline/reference electrode set sequentially.)
+For target/baseline testing, this sequence is run sequentially for two measurement areas:
+- TEST_MAX_2SPOT uses the ADG884 mux to switch between target and baseline/reference electrodes
+- TEST_MAX_2SPOT_MANUAL uses the eval-kit workflow where the user moves the electrodes manually and presses S1 before each measurement

 ---
 ## Current BioZ Configuration: